The song of the Lyrebird – Woorayil – GunaiKurnai Country

 I discovered it by chance.

-I felt time stopping, I saw the past as the present and was overwhelmed by the need to walk its trails and glide underneath the canopy of its thick covering of ancient fern trees.
+Time seemed to stop.
+I saw the past as the present and was overwhelmed by the need to walk its trails and glide underneath the canopy of its thick covering of ancient fern trees.

-The Elders guided me and introduced me to the GunaiKurnai Custodian and story teller Wayne Thorpe.
+The Elders guided me and introduced me to the GunaiKurnai Custodian and storyteller, Wayne Thorpe.